ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ![Image 1: Opening Control Panel](files/clickherewindows2.PNG "Image 1: Opening Control Panel")

-Once Control Panel is open, you will see a list of options as displayed in **imgage 2** below.
+Once Control Panel is open, you will see a list of options as displayed in **image 2** below.
 From here, please select *Uninstall a program*.

 ![Image 2: Uninstall a Program](files/controlpanelimage2.PNG "Image 2: Uninstall a Program")